Postdoc

 MS Student Admissions Process

-Spring 2024 applicants: KIXLAB has three total MS slots for 2024---two SoC MS and one GSAI MS. If you are an incoming SoC MS student interested in joining KIXLAB starting in Spring 2023, please answer the questions below and email me by Oct.
-20th, 2023.
+Spring 2025 applicants: KIXLAB has two total MS slots for Spring 2025---one SoC MS and one GSAI MS. If you are an incoming MS student interested in joining KIXLAB starting in Spring 2025, please answer the questions below and email me by Oct.
+22, 2024 (Tue).

 Here is how I recruit and admit incoming MS students in KIXLAB: